 Don’t just take Darren’s word for it.
 Call Swansea Injury Lawyers today on 0800 8 20 20 20 for a free assessment of your case.

-In April 2010 Bernard went for a walk from his home in Landore, Swansea.
+One spring morning, Bernard went for a walk from his home in Landore, Swansea.
 At the time he was a full time carer for his wife and he’d take a break once a day to get a breath of fresh air and go to the shops.
 As he walked along Washington Street he used a set of steps to get to a nearby foot path.
 The steps were in a very poor state and Bernard tried his best to avoid the missing paving slabs and tufts of weeds and grass.
 Unfortunately there was a large chunk of concrete missing from the last step.
 Bernard didn’t see this.
 He missed his footing and fell.
 He hit the ground hard and immediately became aware of pain in his shoulder.